msalty/fortigate-liveflow/README.md

-# FortiGate LiveFlow v10
+# FortiGate LiveFlow

-Lightweight standalone live traffic dashboard for FortiGate sessions.
+Lightweight standalone live traffic dashboard for FortiGate sessions in Go and HTML.

 ## Run